Condé Nast (businessman): Personal life

 Nast was married twice.
 His first wife was Clarisse Coudert, a Coudert Brothers law-firm heiress who became a set and costume designer.
 They married in 1902, separated in 1919 and divorced in 1925.
-They had two children.
+They had two children, including Charles Coudert Nast.

 His second wife was Leslie Foster, granddaughter of short-time governor of Wyoming Territory, George W. Baxter.
 They married in 1928 when she was 20 and he was 55 and divorced around 1932.
 They had one child.

 Between 1932 and 1936, Nast's companion was Vanity Fair writer Helen Brown Norden.

 He was nearly ruined by the Great Depression and spent his last years struggling to regain his early prosperity.
-Condé Nast died on September 19, 1942 and is interred at Gate of Heaven Cemetery in Hawthorne, New York.
+Condé Nast died on September 19, 1942, and is interred at Gate of Heaven Cemetery in Hawthorne, New York.
 His grave is in Section 25 of the cemetery, near Babe Ruth and Billy Martin.